-Three PET scans were performed at approximately 4, 24, and 48 h after 124I-omburtamab injection.
-All scans were performed from vertex to pelvis, in 2-dimensional mode on a GE Healthcare Discovery PET/CT scanner, using the 124I setting (positron yield, 0.23; physical half-life, 4.18 d) and a duration of 4 min per field of view on the day of the radiolabeled antibody administration and 5 min on subsequent imaging days.
-PET emission data were corrected for attenuation, scatter, and random events and reconstructed into a $128 \times 128 \times 47$ matrix (voxel dimensions, $5.47 \times 5.47 \times 3.27$ mm) using the GE ordered-subset expectation maximization algorithm with standard clinical reconstruction parameters: 2 iterations, 16 subsets, and a gaussian postprocessing filter with a full width at half maximum of 6.0 mm.
-Since all PET acquisitions were conducted in 2-dimensional mode, no specialized reconstruction software was required to account for prompt 124I γ -ray emissions.
+Three PET scans were performed at approximately 4, 24, and 48 h post-124I-Omburtamab injection.
+All scans were performed from vertex to pelvis, in 2D mode on a General Electric Discovery PET/CT scanner, using the 124I setting (positron yield: 0.23; physical half-life: 4.18 d) and duration of four minutes per field of view on the day of the radiolabeled antibody administration and five minutes on subsequent imaging days.
+PET emission data were corrected for attenuation, scatter, and random events, and reconstructed into a 128×128×47 matrix (voxel dimensions: 5.47×5.47×3.27 mm) using the GE ordered subset expectation maximization algorithm with standard clinical reconstruction parameters: 2 iterations, 16 subsets, and a Gaussian post-filter with a full-width at half-maximum of 6.0 mm.
+Since all PET acquisitions were conducted in 2D mode, no specialized reconstruction software was required to account for "prompt" 124I gamma-ray emissions.

-PET Scan-Based Dosimetry
+PET Scan-based Dosimetry

-Volumes of interest (VOIs) were generated over liver, salivary glands, spleen, stomach contents, thyroid, and brain for each of the 3 time-point images using Hermes Hybrid Viewer (Hermes Medical Solutions).
-Wholebody counts were obtained from scanner acquisition data.
-The VOIs encompassing the entire CSF pool in the spinal canal, as well as the CSF subvolumes in lateral ventricles and cervical, thoracic, and lumbar spine, were created.
-CSF and organ time-activity concentration curves were fit to exponential functions, and values were decay-corrected for 124I.
-Areas under the concentration curves were determined by analytic integration to infinity of the fitted exponential functions, incorporating the physical decay of the therapeutic radionuclide 131I to yield the cumulated activity concentrations per unit administered activity of 131I in the CSF and organs.
+VOIs were generated over: liver, salivary glands, spleen, stomach contents, thyroid, and brain for each of the three time-point images using Hermes Hybrid Viewer (Hermes Medical Solutions, Chicago, IL).
+Whole-body counts were obtained from scanner acquisition data.
+The VOIs encompassing the entire CSF pool in spinal canal as well as the CSF sub-volumes in lateral ventricles and cervical, thoracic, and lumbar spine were created.
+CSF and organ time-activity concentration curves were fit to exponential functions and values were decay-corrected for 124I.
+Areas under the concentration curves were determined by analytical integration to infinity of the fitted exponential functions, incorporating the physical decay of the therapeutic radionuclide 131I to yield the cumulated activity concentrations per unit administered activity of 131I in the CSF and organs.
 Whole-organ cumulated activities per unit administered activity of 131I were then calculated by multiplying the organ areas under the concentration curves by the corresponding reference organ masses (Oak Ridge National Laboratory) linearly scaled to the respective patient's whole-body mass and used to estimate mean organ-absorbed doses using the OLINDA/EXM software (10).

-The narrow cylindric shape and diameters (average, 13-15 mm) of the spinal column containing the CSF resulted in an unknown partial-volume error (11,12).
-Doses were estimated to the entire CSF and 4 subregions (lateral ventricles and cervical, thoracic, and lumbar spine), based on the maximum activity concentration (MBq/mL, equivalent to MBq/g assuming unit-density tissue) for each VOI.
+The narrow cylindrical shape and diameters (average 13-15 mm) of the spinal column containing the CSF resulted in an unknown partial-volume error (11,12).
+Doses were estimated to entire CSF and four sub-regions (lateral ventricles and cervical, thoracic, and lumbar spine), based on the maximum activity concentration (MBq/cc equivalent to MBq/g assuming unit-density tissue) for each VOI.
 This was done to investigate possible differences along the length of the spinal column resulting from small occult-disease plaques on the leptomeninges.

 The PET data for all regions were fit to a single exponential clearance function, and the curves were integrated to yield a cumulative activity within each of the VOI-defined CSF compartments.
-On the basis of their respective physical half-lives, the 124I data were converted to the corresponding data for 131I and multiplied by the equilibrium dose constant for 131I for all electron emissions (β , internal conversion, and Auger electrons).
+Based on their respective physical half-lives, the 124I data were converted to the corresponding data for 131I and multiplied by the equilibrium dose constant for 131I for all electron emission (beta, internal conversion and Auger).
 We obtained the absorbed doses to the CSF, assuming total local absorption of all electron emissions.

-CSF Sample-Based Dosimetry
+CSF Sample-based Dosimetry